tenth10th/advent_of_code_2024/solutions/day_02/README.md

 * Determine the Safety as per Part 1...

+* Implement "problem-dampening":

-* If removing any single Measurement makes the report Safe, consider it to be Safe
+    * If removing any one Measurement makes the report Safe: Consider it to be Safe

 * Count the total number of Safe (as opposed to Unsafe) Reports